 Agent Prompt Setup

-quint-code works out of the box — the MCP tools are always available once you run init.
-But adding a project-level prompt file makes the agent significantly better at using quint-code proactively.
+haft works out of the box — the MCP tools are always available once you run init.
+But adding a project-level prompt file makes the agent significantly better at using haft proactively.

 What is a project prompt?